Viking Trilogy

 The Viking Trilogy is a trilogy of juvenile historical novels by Henry Treece.

 They are Viking's Dawn, The Road to Miklagard and Viking's Sunset.
 Treece wrote several juvenile historical novels, some set during the Viking Age, and this trilogy is regarded as among his best.

 The three novels describe the adventures of Harald Sigurdson, a Norwegian Viking.
 He goes on three voyages, which between them are representative of the various voyages which were made by the Vikings, and which take place at different stages in his life.

 Viking's Dawn

 Harald is an adolescent who sails on a raid to Scotland.
 They come to grief on an island in the Hebrides.

 The Road to Miklagard

 Harald is now a young man whose father has died.
 He has a complicated series of adventures which takes him to a giant's treasure cave in Ireland, then Jebel Tarik (Gibraltar), then to Miklagard (the Norse name for Constantinople) where he joins the famous Varangian Guard.
-Eventually Harald returns home to Norway via the great ship-portage on the Dnieper.
+Eventually Harald returns home to Norway via the land of the Khazars and the great ship-portage on the Dnieper.